kantord/cruxlines/README.md

 ## Git ignore behavior

 - Directory scans respect gitignore and common ignore files.
-- Explicit file arguments are always processed (like ripgrep).

 ## Repo root

-cruxlines expects to run from the repository root (a directory with `.git`).
+cruxlines expects to run from the repository root (a directory with `.git`) and always scans the whole repo.

 ## Notes